Enbridge Pipeline System: Cohasset, MN oil spill

-Clearbrook Junction, MN, fire
+Clearbrook Junction, MN fire

 On November 28, 2007, a large fire erupted during pipeline repair work at the Clearbrook Junction.
 This fire, described by a spokesperson for the Minnesota Department of Public Safety as a "big fire, not an explosion", killed two workers and caused a $4 per barrel spike in oil prices the following day.
 The 34 in pipeline carries crude from Saskatchewan to the Chicago area.

 Kalamazoo River oil spill

 On July 26, 2010, 840,000 gallons of dilbit crude oil leaked from the pipeline in Calhoun County, Michigan, spilling into Talmadge Creek that flows into the Kalamazoo River.
 Despite alarms at Edmonton headquarters it took eighteen hours and a report from a Michigan utilities employee before the pipeline company acted to halt the flow finally.
 Enbridge reached a settlement with the U.S. Department of Justice and Environmental Protection Agency for a total of $177 million in response to the spill, along with an additional spill in Romeoville, Illinois later that year.
 This settlement included $110 million in spill prevention, $62 million in Clean Water Act violations, and $5.4 million in cleanup costs.
 In addition, the company was fined $3.7 million by the United States Department of Transportation due to 24 violations in pipeline safety regulation.
+Under its agreement with the federal government, Enbridge was required to hold community open houses along pipeline routes.
 By 2014, the cost of cleanup to the company totaled to $1.21 billion.